sirugh/PlaylistBot/README.md

 You may notice interesting results.
 This is because:

 * Search strings are difficult.
 Comments come in many shapes and sizes so I do my best to guess what song name is being requested.
-* Spotify search returns covers/remixes as the first result sometimes -- For example, `Basket Case by Green Day` returns a cover while `query=Basket Case` returns the original.
+* Spotify search returns covers/remixes as the first result sometimes -- For example, `query=Basket Case by Green Day` returns a cover while `query=Basket Case` returns the original.
-* I get rate limited :(
 * Results can be duplicated (or more) if similar comments/titles are upvoted equally.

 # How